Running out of ecommerce sales promotion ideas?

 17. Buy more, save more: Bulk discounts are attractive to consumers and tend to increase the total order amount per transaction.
 Get creative with the presentation and test results.
 Would a “4 for the price of 3” offer generate more sales than “25% off when you buy 4” sale?
 One word of caution: Be careful with “get one free” language; it can make your legal staff shiver.
 If a consumer must purchase something to get something, then it’s not “free.”
 We often find they appreciate “gift with purchase” language better.

-21: Affiliate discounts: These can range from an Amazon-style commission on orders generated by links from Amazon Associates, to tallying up the number of new customers referred by champions of your brand and providing rewards based on the number of referrals.
-Affiliate programs can help lower advertising costs and enable you to reach a wider audience.
+21. Affiliate discounts: These can range from an Amazon-style commission on orders generated by links from Amazon Associates, to tallying up the number of new customers referred by champions of your brand and providing rewards based on the number of referrals.
+Affiliate programs are one of our favorite sales promotions ideas, and can help lower advertising costs and enable you to reach a wider audience.

 22. Auto-ship: There are two ways to go about auto-ship.
 One often comes across as sneaky and is certain to create resentment.
 The other is upfront and builds long-term loyalty.
 We suggest the latter.
-When the customer is totally aware the discount is based on agreeing to receive further shipments automatically, and when instructions for how to end the agreement (and whether there is any penalty for doing so) are easy to access, auto-ship arrangements can be a win-win proposition.
-Here’s how Amazon (see below) makes it plain that the 5% or 15% discounts are for those who (subscribe to) enter an auto-ship plan.
-Note also, the “buy more to get more” incentive.
+When the customer is totally aware that the discount is based on agreeing to receive further shipments automatically, and when instructions for how to end the agreement (and whether there is any penalty for doing so) are easy to access, auto-ship arrangements can be a win-win proposition.

 24. Back-order discount: The customer wants to order a product you don’t have in stock.
 Rather than lose the sale, why not offer a back-order discount?
 In exchange for the buyer’s willingness to wait (spell out how long that wait will be), you offer a price break.
 They pay now.
 You deliver when the item is back in stock.
 A small discount can save the sale.